agersant/crystal/docs/api/graphics/animated_sprite_update_sprite_animation.md

 nav_exclude: true
 ---

-# WorldWidget:update_widget
+# AnimatedSprite:update_sprite_animation

-Updates and computes layout for the widget managed by this component.
-This must be called every frame that this WorldWidget will be drawn.
+Updates the current animation frame drawn by this component.

 {: .note}
 When using a [DrawSystem](draw_system), you never have to call this function yourself.